Anvisa incorporates RDC 327 rules into Ordinance 344 and formalizes veterinary prescription of cannabis

 The National Health Surveillance Agency (Anvisa) published, on Wednesday (26), the Resolution of the Collegiate Board of Directors (RDC) No. 999/2025.
 The measure updates Annex I of Ordinance SVS/MS No. 344/1998 and comes into effect on the date of its publication.

-The rules for inspection and prescription, previously defined externally by RDC 327/2019, are now consolidated within the official lists of controlled substances.
-According to the text, the rules have been established in the official lists, ensuring greater legal certainty.
+The inspection and prescription rules, previously defined externally by RDC 327/2019, are now consolidated within the official lists of controlled substances.
+According to the text, the rules were established in the official lists, ensuring greater legal certainty.

 Among the main changes, new guidelines on the classification of products derived from Cannabis sativa and explicit permission for veterinary prescription stand out.